 Eventually we reached the reactor.

 At one point, I stepped a few meters in front of the group to get a closer shot.
 Uniformed men hustled out of the above-pictured gate, pointed, and said something along the lines of “RussianRussianRussian…photographskie…RussianRussianRussian.”
 I turned around, walked back towards the group, and then our guide ushered us back into the van.
-Where’s the logic?
-A few meters?
-These guys had nothing better to do, trust me.

 We then drove to Pripyat, the ghost town mentioned in the documentary.